-Follow these simple tips to find an affordable DVD that will guide you through your kettlebell journey.
+Follow these simple tips to find an affordable video that will guide you through your kettlebell journey.

 There is no right or wrong answer to this question.
 The fact is it doesn't matter where you train provided you do the correct exercises with the right intensity, and regularly enough.

 If you love working out in groups and have the personality for it, then join a class to keep you motivated and to learn.
 Kettlebell classes with a good instructor motivate you to work out often and teach you the correct form and intensity.
 If necessary you can take this knowledge home with you if you ever decide to train alone - you don't have to commit to classes forever.